 There are many other stories in Anderson and Lightner’s oral histories that could be useful for future researchers or anyone looking to learn more about LGBTQ life in Madison, but I have found that hearing both of their personalities through their stories to be the most memorable part of listening to their oral histories.
 Jess Anderson speaks about his life as if he is reliving each memory in real time.
 His voice goes up when talks about the first time he fell in love as a working-class boy in Peoria, Illinois.
 His voice almost cracks when he remembers all his friends who have died from AIDS.
 He goes on a diatribe about the future of the soul of the United States.
 On the other hand, Barbara Lightner does not hold back her disgust about Reverend Dillabaugh and other anti-gay activists.
 She almost whispers her “hot takes” about the faults of notable Madison politicians.
 She recalls her days with the United with such passion that you can almost picture how persuasive and unrelenting a community organizer she was.

-By listening to their histories and by hearing their personalities, Lightner and Anderson truly helped change the world.
+By listening to their histories and by hearing their personalities, one will realize how Lightner and Anderson truly helped change the world.
 Their names may not be written in national history books like other more famous LBGTQ organizers or politicians, but they made Madison the city we all know today a reality.
 If not for Barbara Lightner’s efforts as a part of the United, it’s not clear that the anti-discrimination and consenting adult bills would have become law in Wisconsin.
 If not for Jess Anderson’s bravery and unshakable belief in himself, it’s not clear where the gay bar scene or University of Wisconsin-Madison’s gay community would be.
 For all that, I thank them.
 I encourage anyone else to check out their oral histories as a part of the University of Wisconsin’s Oral History Program.

 For this article, in addition to the oral histories of Lightner and Anderson, I depended on R. Richard Wagner’s book Coming Out, Moving Forward: Wisconsin’s Recent Gay History (State Historical Society of Wisconsin, 2020).